 What is the best duvet filling for night sweats?

-Hungarian goose down duvets and their fillings provide three to four times more air circulation than synthetic materials allowing moisture to escape more easily.
+Hungarian goose down duvets provide three to four times more air circulation than synthetic materials allowing moisture to escape more easily.
 Synthetic bedding is less breathable, traps more moisture and will make night sweats worse.

 What is the best bedding for night sweats?